davidhcefx/My-Bash-Scripts/Cygwin rm Move to RecycleBin/README.md

 # Trash - A rm replacement on Cygwin

 - Ever worried about accidentally deleting something and not being able to recover it?
-Here are the ways to replace the native `rm` with a safer version of deleting files via moving it to the *Trash bin*.
+Here is a method to replace the native `rm` with a safer version of deleting files via moving it to the *Trash bin*.

-## How to install
+## How to Install

 1. Go to http://www.maddogsw.com/cmdutils/, download the zip, and then take out only **Recycle.exe**.